xrdocs/application-hosting/_blogs/2019-08-19-application-hosting-and-packet-io-on-ios-xr-a-deep-dive.md

 Linux applications supported by IOS-XR can be classified into two types:

-*  <u>**Native Applications**</u>: An application that runs within the same process space as XR control-plane processes (BGP, OSPF, SYSDB etc.) is considered a native application.
+*  **Native Applications**: An application that runs within the same process space as XR control-plane processes (BGP, OSPF, SYSDB etc.) is considered a native application.
 In either type of deployment as shown above, the native application runs inside the XR LXC/VM.

     There is an obvious red-flag when it comes to native applications that there is no well defined method to constrain the amount of resources (CPU, Memory, Disk) that a native application utilizes on the system.
     **It is up to the native application itself to police itself in its use of CPU, memory, Disk and other resources on the system**.